A Benihana Christmas

-"A Benihana Christmas" is the tenth and eleventh episodes of the third season of the American comedy television series The Office, and the thirty-eighth and thirty-ninth episodes overall.
+"A Benihana Christmas" is the tenth and eleventh episodes of the third season of the American comedy television series The Office and the thirty-eighth and thirty-ninth episodes overall.
 It was written by Jennifer Celotta and directed by Harold Ramis.
 The episode originally aired in the United States on December 14, 2006, on NBC.

 In the episode, Christmas time at the office leads to depression for Michael, when his girlfriend Carol (Nancy Walls) breaks up with him.
 Michael, Andy, Dwight, and Jim then go to a local Benihana restaurant, where Michael and Andy find dates with two of the restaurant's waitresses.
 Back at the office, after a conflict with a bossy Angela, Karen and Pam decide to create their own Christmas party.
 When the majority of the office decide to go to Karen and Pam's party, Angela becomes upset, and seeing this, Karen and Pam decide to combine the parties.
 Soon after, Michael and Andy's dates leave them, but Michael nevertheless finds someone to go to Jamaica with him.

 Plot

-Carol Stills (Nancy Carell) confronts Michael Scott (Steve Carell) about the Christmas card he sent her, in which he superimposed his head on the body of Carol's former husband in a family photo.
+Carol Stills confronts Michael Scott about the Christmas card he sent her, in which he superimposed his head on the body of Carol's former husband in a family photo.
 She breaks off the relationship, leaving Michael heartbroken and stuck with a pair of tickets to Jamaica.
-For the past several months, Pam Beesly (Jenna Fischer) has led Dwight Schrute (Rainn Wilson) to believe that he is being recruited by the CIA, and her gift to Jim Halpert (John Krasinski) is that he can choose Dwight's first assignment.
+For the past several months, Pam Beesly has led Dwight Schrute to believe that he is being recruited by the CIA, and her gift to Jim Halpert is that he can choose Dwight's first assignment.
 Jim declines the gift and claims that as the new office "Number Two" he should not be engaging in such activities, leaving Pam discouraged by a changed Jim.

-Andy Bernard (Ed Helms) takes Michael to Benihana to help him forget his recent troubles; Michael drags Dwight and Jim along.
-The group stumbles upon an unexpecting couple (Anne Sertich and Stephen Saux) at the table and Dwight fails when attempting to impress the chef with his knowledge of Japanese knives.
-Andy successfully isolates Dwight from the rest of the party and convinces Michael to ask out their waitress, Cindy (Brittany Ishibashi).
+Andy Bernard takes Michael to Benihana to help him forget his recent troubles; Michael drags Dwight and Jim along.
+The group stumbles upon an unexpecting couple at the table and Dwight fails when attempting to impress the chef with his knowledge of Japanese knives.
+Andy successfully isolates Dwight from the rest of the party and convinces Michael to ask out their waitress, Cindy.
 Meanwhile, Jim plays pranks on Dwight and realizes that his excuse for declining Pam's gift does not hold water.